-- Wrotham Park.
+Wrotham Park.
 Another filming hotspot, Wrotham Park is a neo-Palladian country house in Hertfordshire.
-You may have seen it in popular shows and films such as The Crown and Kingsmen.
+You may have seen it in popular shows and films such as The Crown and the Kingsman franchise.
 If not, you’ll catch a glimpse of this stunner in Bridgerton season 2.

-- The Historic Dockyard Chatham in Kent.
+The Historic Dockyard Chatham.
 Remember when Lady Featherington took Marina to see the slums in an attempt to scare her?
 Those scenes took place at this Bridgerton filming location.
 In reality, it’s not as glum as it appears.
 This dockyard is full of cobblestone streets and rich maritime history.

-- Painshill Park in Surrey.
-This picturesque park where the Featherington family promenades was designed in the mid-1700s, and remains intact to this day.
+Painshill Park.
+This picturesque Surrey park where the Featherington family promenades was designed in the mid-1700s, and remains intact to this day.

-- Castle Howard in Yorkshire.
+Castle Howard.
 Many people ask, “Where is Bridgerton filmed?”
 The answer, of course, depends on the episode.
-Much of the series takes place at The Duke of Hastings’ home, which is actually a private residence that’s been in one family’s ownership for over 300 years.
+Much of the series takes place at The Duke of Hastings’ home, which is actually a private Yorkshire residence that’s been in one family’s ownership for over 300 years.

-- The Hatfield House in Hertfordshire.
-This regal estate is no stranger to television, and has also shown itself in The Crown and Rebecca.
-Visitors are welcome to explore the park, gardens, woodlands, stable yard shops, and coach house kitchen for a unique experience.
+The Hatfield House.
+This regal Hertfordshire estate is no stranger to television, and has also shown itself in The Crown and Rebecca.
+Visitors are welcome to explore the park, gardens, woodlands, stableyard shops, and coach house kitchen for a unique experience.

-- Leigh Court in Bristol.
+Leigh Court.
 You may recognize the striking double staircase from this beautiful ballroom.
-Any are welcome to visit this historic mansion.
+Any are welcome to visit this historic mansion in Bristol.
 It’s even available as a wedding venue!

 Create your own Bridgerton-themed tour

 If a standard group tour doesn’t visit every destination you’re dreaming of, you can create your own Customized Tour.
-In fact, with just seven people, you can organize a tour of all the Bridgerton locations—or any other location you’d love to visit, too.
+In fact, with just seven people, you can organize a tour of all the Bridgerton and Queen Charlotte locations—or any other location you’d love to visit.
 Check out one group who traveled to Scotland on a Customized Tour that included Outlander filming locations.